Berkeley-MDes/tdf-fa23-Farehak/README.md

 my speculations about this technology.

 # Report 11 - Week of 11/09/2023 #

+## Summary:
+1.Tanura Dance is famous dance perfomed in Dubai where the dancer spins for the whole duration with different speeds.
+2. One of the most important part of the design is the LED dress that compliments the dance.
+3. The idea of this project is to design a reactive dress that lights up depending on the movement of the dancer.
+4. This type of reaction is produced with the help of sensors, microcontroller, and LED lights.
+5. The main goal is to be able to use the right sensors that sense the movements and produce signals that actuates the lights.

+## Research
+Interactive dresses are a merge of design and technology, currently on the rise.
+A lot of remote controlled or switch controlled LED dresses exist in the market.
+Lights controlled by motion and integrated into the dress is a less known concept.
+There is an opportunity for designers to experiment with different sensors and produce unique interactive dresses.
+As per my research, accelerometer is a good sesnsor to sense the speed and motion of spin.

+## Current Work
+I have created the circuit of the project idea on tikercad.
+Testing the circuit online helps in visualizing and testing the concept efficiently.
+The circuit consists of a microcontroller (Arduino) which is connected to an accelerometer and few led lights.
+As a change in acceleration is observed the LED lights up

+## Motivation
+to learn more about microcontrollers and how to use them Improving coding skills understand the input and outputs of different electronics understand the types of signals produced and how they can be read to design an LLM for project based showcases

 # Report 12 - Week of 11/16/2023 #